antpass79/tic-tac-toe-server/README.md

 Each project can run on a docker container.

+After the installation of Docker, you can use many commands from cmd prompt to manage your images, containers, networks and all you want about Docker.
+I used only a subset of them.
+Here there is the list of docker commands that I learnt for working this project.

+        docker images
+        gets a list of images

+        docker ps
+        gets a list of containers

+        docker network ls
+        gets a list of networks

+        docker image build -t <<image_name:tag>> .
+        run in a path in which there is a Dockerfile, builds an image

+        docker run -p <<host_port:container_port>> <<image_name>>
+        runs a container from the specified image host_port is the port accessible from the external Docker host container_port is the port of the container [External] <---host_port---> [Docker host] <---container_port---> [Container]
+        using -i flag the interactive mode is enabled, keeping the STDIN open even if not attached using -t flag a console is open and together with -i the output goes to the console

 ### Docker for the Client

 The following commands have to run under the folder client\angular through a cmd prompt with administrative privileges.